Dependabot Agent Assignment¶

 assignee:@copilot is:open

-This query surfaces all open Dependabot alerts currently delegated to the agent, enabling progress monitoring without opening individual repositories.
+This query lists every open Dependabot alert currently delegated to the agent, so you can monitor progress without opening individual repositories.

 Agent assignment degrades or fails in three conditions:

-1. No test suite: The agent opens a PR, but without automated tests there is no signal that the dependency bump is safe.
-Reviewers must manually exercise the diff — negating much of the time saving.
+- No test suite.
+The agent opens a PR, but without automated tests there is no signal that the dependency bump is safe.
+Reviewers must exercise the diff by hand, which negates much of the time saving.

-2. Complex transitive updates: When a version bump pulls in a chain of transitive dependency upgrades, the agent may resolve conflicts mechanically while missing semantic breakage in nested packages.
-Human inspection of the full dependency graph remains necessary.
+- Complex transitive updates.
+When a version bump pulls in a chain of transitive upgrades, the agent may resolve conflicts mechanically and miss semantic breakage in nested packages.
+A human still needs to inspect the full dependency graph.

-3. No available patch: The agent cannot synthesise a fix for an advisory with no upstream patch.
-Assigning these alerts wastes a Copilot premium request and produces a draft PR with no actionable changes.
+- No available patch.
+The agent cannot synthesize a fix for an advisory that has no upstream patch.
+Assigning these alerts wastes a Copilot premium request and produces a draft PR with no useful changes.